KyraStyl/gender_equality_observatory/web_scraping/README.md

  - Stage 9: Removing authors from coauthors
  - Stage 10: Requerying all authors to retrieve citations and interests
  - Stage 11: Making the initial graph data
+ - Stage 12: Adding coauthor-to-coauthor edges in the edges csv, removing duplicate edges and filtering self coauthorship

 *Each stage produces some data.
 Data from previous stages are passed on to the next ones.